FBI Director Nominee Kash Patel Gets GRILLED And Plane Collision!

 At least 50% of y'all probably haven't seen it.

-So I got y'all ninjas.
+I got y'all, ninjas.

-I got y'all ninjas right now.
+I got y'all, ninjas, right now.

-I'm gonna find it and give it to you guys.
+I'm gonna find it and give it to you guys because it's actually a really good breakdown.

-And I read through the entire search warrant and explain stuff.
+I read through the entire search warrant and explain stuff.

 Niggas is blackballing me, bro.

-We'll keep playing this cash patel thing.
+We'll keep playing this cash patel thing or the government.

 They blackballing me.